ModelAtlasofTheEarth/metadata_schema/README.md

 Unlike RO-Crates, m@tadata is not intended to create file manifests.
 One reason for this is that we M@TE enforces a more homegneous subdirector structure.
 That is, we kno in advance that certain subdirectoroies will contain certian files.
 File mianifets are provie by M@TE, but are nore incldued in the m@tadata' model.

+Nor do we envisage m@tadata as a way to encapsulate workflow information (e.g, https://www.researchobject.org/ro-crate/1.1/workflows.html).
+In this respect we follow comses.net.

 ## Structure and creation of a M@TE model